HexajonDev/HexajonDev/README.md

-Technologie Products nowadays are designed for Profit and Profit alone.
+Technology Products nowadays are designed for Profit and Profit alone.
 We here at Hexajon Developments follow a simple Principle:

-"Design it for yourself!"
+"Design it for Yourself!"

-You don't want it to break.
+You don't want it to Break.
 You want it to be easily repairable.
-And if it is modifiable and extendable, it can truely last for ages.
+And if it is modifiable and extendable, it can truely last for Ages.

-"It's better to design one good product once than to have a Million Products badly designed"
+"It's better to design one good product Once than to have a Million Products badly designed"
 - Common Sence (2021)